0install/docs/docs/details/windows.md

 Deploy Zero Install for all users
 : `.\0install.exe self deploy --machine`

+Deploy Zero Install in [library mode](library-mode.md), as a component of another application : `.\0install.exe self deploy --library`

 Remove Zero Install from the system
 : `0install self remove`